Rainbow Quest (horse): 1984: three-year-old season

 On his three-year-old debut Rainbow Quest was beaten a short-head by Lear Fan in the Craven Stakes and then finished fourth behind El Gran Senor, Chief Singer, and Lear Fan in the 2000 Guineas.
 He was then diverted from The Derby to the Prix du Jockey Club, in which he finished third behind Darshaan and Sadler's Wells.
 He was then sent to Ireland, where he finished second in the Irish Derby, beaten a length by El Gran Senor.
 In August, Rainbow Quest returned to England and recorded a victory in the Great Voltigeur Stakes.
 On his final appearance of the season, he contested the Prix de l'Arc de Triomphe at Longcamp in October.
 He was made favourite for the race by British bookmakers but finished eighteenth of the twenty-two runners behind Sagace.

 1985: four-year-old season

 Rainbow Quest began his third season with an easy win in the Clive Graham Stakes at Goodwood Racecourse in May.
 He then ran in the Coronation Cup at Epsom Downs Racecourse and recorded a win from Old Country.
 In July, Rainbow Quest finished second to Pebbles in the Eclipse Stakes and third behind Petoski and Oh So Sharp in the King George VI and Queen Elizabeth Stakes.
 On his final appearance, he ran for the second time in the Prix de l'Arc de Triomphe.
-He finished a neck behind Sagace but was awarded the race when French horse was disqualified for causing interference.
+He finished a neck behind Sagace but was awarded the race when the French horse was disqualified for causing interference.

 Stud record

-Riviera Red, from Rainbow Quest's 2000 crop, was a moderate racehorse, but attracted some attention when he was the equine model for the proposed White Horse at Ebbsfleet statue.
+Rainbow Quest entered stud at his owner's farm in Berkshire, England in 1986.
+He was moved to the same operation's Banstead Manor Stud near Newmarket in 1986.
+The horse proved to be an excellent sire.